 Our church was hosting Dave Ramsey’s Financial Peace University, so we decided to sign up.
-I’ve already heard good things about Dave Ramsey via a couple bloggers, so I figured doing a financial class based around his principals is just what we needed!
+I’ve already heard good things about Dave Ramsey via a couple of bloggers, so I figured doing a financial class based on his principles is just what we needed!

 The bulk of the class was learning about and following The Seven Baby Steps:

 Each week we covered a Baby Step in-depth and/or other important financial information like being a good shopper, insurance, and investments.
 We had homework every week which included reading a chapter or two from Dave Ramsey’s Complete Guide to Money, and it would usually enforce the lesson we learned in class.

 Last night we wrapped up our final class, and I have to say I am so glad we did it!
 It has truly changed our lives.
 In these past nine weeks, we’ve been able to look at our finances in a whole new way and make changes for the better.